EU-CONEXUS Minors | UCV

 To begin with, speak to your DC (Degree Coordinator) so that they can recommend a selection of subjects and validation options.

-Find out what virtual mobility is here Minors:
+Find out what virtual mobility:

 Call for applications